 - You will need to follow-up closely with your provider.

 - You may need to stay in the hospital.

 - You may be given antibiotics through a vein (IV).

 - Later, you may be given antibiotic pills to take by mouth.

 There are many different antibiotics that can treat PID.
 Some are safe for pregnant women.
-What type you take depends on the cause of the infection.
-You may receive a different treatment depending on if you have
+Which type you take depends on the cause of the infection.
+You may receive a different treatment if you have

-- Both you and your partner must finish taking all of your antibiotics.
+- Both you and your partner must finish taking all of the prescribed antibiotics.

 - Use condoms until you both have finished taking antibiotics.

 PID infections can cause scarring of the pelvic organs.
-This can cause:
+This can lead to:

-If you have a serious infection that doesn't improve with antibiotics, you may need surgery.
+If you have a serious infection that does not improve with antibiotics, you may need surgery.